 The simple text in this funny rhyming book is great for a read-aloud, but will also be great as children grow to become readers.

 I hope that you find my list of rhyming books helpful.
 Do you have some favorite rhyming books for kids?
 I would love to hear about them.
-Check out these additional books for preschoolers.
+Check out these additional literacy activities and books for preschoolers.